joshmarinacci/filament-gui/README.md

 ```

-# How long would it take Superman to fly around the world
+## How long would it take Superman to fly around the world
 Let's assume he is faster than a speeding bullet.
 We need the circumference of the earth and the speed of the fastest bullet.
 Lets show it in hours.

 `earth.circumference / 8,000 ft/s as hours`

-# Show the relative sizes of the planets in the solar system as a row
+## Show the relative sizes of the planets in the solar system as a row of circles
 ``` javascript
 planet_to_circle <= (planet) => circle(
     radius = planet.radius,